RakhithJK/SelfhostedPro-selfhosted_templates/README.md

 3. Add the url: `https://raw.githubusercontent.com/SelfhostedPro/selfhosted_templates/OMV5/Template/template.json` then go to app templates and hit refresh at the top.

 ### Information
 All templates are already configured to bind mount to various places on your drive.
-This branch works without the need for OMV.
-The following folders are all created in /portainer/
+The following folders are all created in /srv/dev-disk-by-label-media/

 * **Files** - General file storage.
   * **AppData** - Subfolder where application data (unrelated to served data) is stored.